BYUComputingBootCampTests/makeTest/README.md

-### To be implemented:
-- More problems in this test, potentially for all 6 Makefiles in the tutorial

 # BYU Computing Bootcamp - Make Tests

 So you believe that you've mastered Make, do you?
 Well, it's time to prove it!
 Upon completion of this test, you will recieve